La-Hai-Nam/Raspi_Room-Quality-Station/source_code(obsolete)/Readme_EN.txt

         font12CN: 16*21
         font24CN: 32*41

-OLED\: This screen is the OLED screen driver function;
+oled\: This screen is the oled screen driver function;
-Examples\: This is the test program for the OLED screen.
+Examples\: This is the test program for the oled screen.
 You can see the specific usage method in it.